-Monitoring of the NAO will be informed by annual reports which will be reviewed by ANCA as part of its obligations under the Act of 2019.
+Monitoring of the NAO will be informed by annual reports which will be reviewed by ANCA as part of its obligations under the Aircraft Noise (Dublin Airport) Regulation 2019.

 Introduction

 A Noise Abatement Objective (NAO) is a policy objective for managing the effects of aircraft noise emissions on the surrounding communities and environment at an airport where a noise problem has been identified.
 It is a plan to ensure that development at Dublin Airport occurs in the most sustainable manner possible to minimise the impact of aircraft noise.